A graph is a pair

 where

-- a circuit is a closed trail of length 3 or more (it begins and ends at the same vertex but repeat no edges)
+- A circuit is a closed trail of length 3 or more (it begins and ends at the same vertex but repeats no edges).

-- a cycle is a circuit that repeat no vertex (think of it as a closed path), a
+- A cycle is a circuit that repeats no vertices (think of it as a closed path).
+A

-Some additional properties related with connectivity in a graph
+Some additional properties related to connectivity in a graph:

 Common classes of graphs